jchengjr77/canaveral/README.md

 ##### What is a workspace?

 Your canaveral workspace is the place where you will put all your projects.
 A workspace is a path to a folder of your choosing.
 Every time you use canaveral, you will be interacting with projects in your workspace.
 You can specify your workspace to be anywhere you want.
 For instance, JJ's workspace is `/Users/[omitted]/Documents/Personal/projects`.
-Note that workspace paths should from root (`/`).
+Note that workspace paths should start from root (`/`).

 NOTE: Though it is not necessary, we recommend you add a script or alias to help you quickly navigate to your selected workspace.
 While developing canaveral, this simple little tool save us a lot of headache from navigation.
 An alias would look something like this: (more information on zsh aliases [here](https://blog.lftechnology.com/command-line-productivity-with-zsh-aliases-28b7cebfdff9))